quixio/quix-cli/docs/Reference/pipeline/up.md

 ✓ Started the pipeline broker
 ```

+!!! tip
+    Use the options `--skip-topics` or `-s` if you don't want to skip the topic creation.

 Next, it executes `docker compose compose.local.yaml up --build -d --remove-orphans` to build and run the your application Docker containers: